Getting Started¶

 The device name is assigned to the SD card by Linux on your Host PC.
 It may be named

-in this sample.Unmount the SD card if it is mounted
+/dev/sd*(*is a letter representing the physical drive).
+It is/dev/sdain this sample.Unmount the SD card if it is mounted

 Use

-command.
+umountcommand with mount points that are displayed when you executedlsblkcommand.
 For example:Write the image to the SD card

 Use

-command with device name of SD card is displayed when you executedlsblk
+bmaptoolcommand with device name of SD card is displayed when you executedlsblkcommand.
+For example:Image file is:

 <image name>-smarc-rzg2l.rootfs.wic.gz